Welcome to New York City

 The Night Is Young

 When the sun sinks slowly beyond the Hudson and luminous skyscrapers light up the night, New York transforms into one grand stage.
-Well-known actors take to the legendary theaters of Broadway as world-class soloists, dancers and musicians perform at venues large and small across town.
+Well-known actors take to the legendary theaters of Broadway and world-class soloists, dancers and musicians perform at venues large and small across town.
 Whether high culture or low, New York embraces it all: in-your-face rock shows at Williamsburg dives, lavish opera productions at the Lincoln Center, and everything in between.
-This is a city of experimental theater, improv comedy, indie cinema, ballet, poetry readings, burlesque, world music, jazz and so much more.
-If you can dream it up, it’s probably happening in NYC.
+This is a city of experimental theater, improv comedy, indie cinema, ballet, poetry, burlesque, jazz and so much more.
+If you can dream it up, it’s probably happening.

 There’s never been a better time to dine in New York.
 It's a hotbed of seasonal and locally sourced cuisine – with restaurants growing vegetables on roof gardens or upstate farms, sourcing meats and seafood from nearby sustainable outfits, and embracing artisanal everything, from coffee roasting and whiskey distilling to chocolate- and cheese-making.
 Bars have also taken creativity to new heights, with pre-Prohibition-era cocktails served alongside delectable small plates – indeed, gastropubs are some of the most creative places to eat these days.
 Of course, you can also hit a gourmet food truck or dine at one of the 20,000-plus sit-down restaurants.